amondal8/VPRTS/README.md

-# MS-thesis: A value-preserving approach to RTS in Agile Methods.
+# A value-preserving approach to RTS in Agile Methods.

 Anyone willing to use this work should email and get a confirmation from: Aniruddha Mondal: amondal8@asu.edu or Dr. Kevin Gary: kgary@asu.edu